ShopDreamUp AI ArtDreamUp

 I have no idea what's going on here.
 Elsa's either sleepy

 or drunk, or she's y'know, turned on?
-You create the scene.
+Nod You create the scene.

 While Anna is in awe observing the two.